BCDA-APS/gestalt/README.md

 ```

 Finally, spreadsheets can be used to provide data for the Widgets.
-The Data.rows() and Data.cols()
+The Spreadsheet.rows() and
-functions take an excel spreadsheet and parses it to provide a set of data structures, one for each
+Spreadsheet.cols() functions take an excel spreadsheet and parses it to provide a set of data
-row or column respectively.
-The first item is excluded from this as it is used to provide parameter
+structures, one for each row or column respectively.
+The first item is excluded from this as
-names for each cell in each row/column.
+it is used to provide parameter names for each cell in each row/column.
 So a first row of:

 `X    |   Y   |   COLOR`